-^[1] Any material resulting in PWL value of 50 or less shall be removed and replaced, unless the engineer allows for such material to remain in place.
-In the event the material remains in place, it will be paid at 50% of the above stated unit price of 65 dollars per ton of HMA pavement.
+^[1] Material resulting in PWL value of 50 or less shall be removed and replaced, unless the engineer allows for such material to remain in place.
+In the event the material remains in place, it will be paid at 50% of the contract unit price of HMA pavement.

 For air voids, PWL values will be calculated using lower and upper specification limits of 2.0 and 4.3 percent, respectively.
-Lower specification limits for density will be in accordance with Table 460-3.
+Lower specification limits for density will be in accordance with Table 460-3 as modified here within.
 Pay adjustment will be determined for an acceptably completed test strip and will be computed as shown in the following equation.

-Pay Adjustment = $$(PF-100)/100 \times (WP) \times (tonnage) \times (unit price)$$
+Pay Adjustment = $$(PF-100)/100 \times (WP) \times (tonnage) \times (\$65/ton)^$$